evanorti/tapp/tapps.md

 ### Name and branding

 What is the name of the product?
+Provide a brief explanation of the name.
 What will the branding look like?
+What are the colors?
+Is there a logo?

 ## Copy